bfwg/springboot-jwt-starter/README.md

  |   │   │   │   ├──auth
  |   │   │   │   │   ├──AuthenticationFailureHandler.java       * login fail handler, configrued in WebSecurityConfig
  |   │   │   │   │   ├──AuthenticationSuccessHandler.java       * login success handler, configrued in WebSecurityConfig
- |   │   │   │   │   ├──JwtLogoutHandler.java                   * logout handler, configrued in WebSecurityConfig
+ |   │   │   │   │   ├──AnonAuthentication.java                 * It creates Anonymous user authentication object.
+If the user doesn't have a token, we mark the user as an anonymous visitor.
  |   │   │   │   │   ├──RestAuthenticationEntryPoint.java       * handle auth exceptions, like invalid token etc.
  |   │   │   │   │   ├──TokenAuthenticationFilter.java          * the JWT token filter, configured in WebSecurityConfig
  |   │   │   │   │   └──TokenBasedAuthentication.java           * this is our custom Authentication class and it extends AbstractAuthenticationToken.